-The impedance of the lead(s) is displayed in the Lead Impedance portion of IPG Status.
-Make an immediate lead impedance measurement by clicking on the υ symbol in Lead Impedance.
+The impedance of the lead(s) is displayed in the Lead portion of Status.
+Make an immediate lead impedance measurement by clicking on the $\upsilon$ symbol.
 The lead impedance values provide a measure of lead integrity and can indicate whether therapy delivery is functioning properly.
 Impedance measurement results from unused or plugged connector ports are not meaningful.